Dowell-Lab/Bidir_Counting_Analysis/README.md

 -------------------------------------------------------------
-## Running Bidir_Counting_Flow
+<H2 id="Running">Running Bidir_Counting_Flow</H2>

-### Usage
+<H3 id="Usage">Usage</H3>

-* **Note**: -work-dir is a nextflow argument, not main.nf argument, hence make sure it is done as -work-dir (not --work-dir).
-Otherwise, it will create a working directory in the folder where you run the command.
+* **Note**: -work-dir is a nextflow argument and refers to what most people think of as **TEMPORARAY DIRECTORY**.
+It is not a main.nf argument and therefore the key-term must be used and you must make sure it is done as -work-dir (not --work-dir).
+Otherwise, it will create a working (temporary) directory in the folder where you run the command.
 ```
 nextflow run main.nf \
  --mmfiltbams path/to/mmfiltbams \
  --cons_file path/to/consensus/regions \
- -work-dir /path/to/working/directory \
+ -work-dir /path/to/temporary/directory \
  --outdir /path/to/output/directory \
  --prefix desired_prefix \
  --count_win 500 \
  --date 2.11.25
 ```

-### Arguments
+<H3 id="Arguments">Arguments</H3>

 ```
 Required arguments:
     --cons_file                   bed file with consensus bidirectionals/tREs of interest where the midpoint of the 2nd & 3rd columns is closest to mu (often with muMerge)
     --mmfiltbams                  Directory pattern for multimap filtered bams: "/project/*.mmfilt.sorted.bam" (Required if --bams or --crams not specified).
     --crams                       Directory pattern for cram files: "/project/crams" (Required if --mmfiltbams or --bams not specified).
     --bams                        Directory pattern for bam files: /project/*.sorted.bam (Required if --mmfiltbams or --crams not specified
-    -workdir                     Working directory where all intermediate files are saved by Nextflow.
+    -workdir                     TEMPORARY directory where all intermediate files are saved by Nextflow.
 (You'll probably want to clear this after running everything with no errors)

 Intermediate Files:
     --geneputcounts                 Bedtools coverage counts of the genes (can have it use this instead of generating it via the pipeline)